Jay Allen: In Spain

-Spanish civil war (1936–1937)
+Spanish Civil War (1936–1937)

 Interview with Franco

 Following the news of the July Coup Allen immediately left Torremolinos and fled to Gibraltar; en route his car was mistakenly fired at – according to his own account – by "very nervous squad of Republican soldiers", who killed the driver.
 In late July he shuttled between Gibraltar and the Spanish Morocco.
 As American press correspondent he gained access to the entourage of Francisco Franco and managed to secure what is often erroneously referred to as the first interview with the general after the coup.
 The conversation took place on July 27 in Tetuán, and the interview appeared in News Chronicle of July 29, 1936.
 Allen presented Franco in rather unsympathetic though prophetic terms as an excessively self-confident "midget who would be a dictator", the person consumed by anti-Masonic and anti-Marxist obsession.
 According to Allen when asked whether he was ready to "shoot half Spain", Franco confirmed that he was prepared to save the country from Marxism "at whatever cost".
 This statement was also emphasized in the sub-title.

 Badajoz

 Allen's whereabouts between late July and mid-August are not clear, though he probably shuttled between Gibraltar, Spanish Morocco and the international zone of Tanger.
-At some time – the exact date remains disputed – he flew from Tanger to Lisbon and than drove to the border town of Elvas.
+At some time – the exact date remains disputed – he flew from Tanger to Lisbon and then drove to the border town of Elvas.
 According to his own claim, on August 23 he visited Badajoz, the city taken by the Nationalist troops on August 14.
 In late August he was back in Tanger.
 On August 30, 1936 The Chicago Tribune published his correspondence, titled Slaughter of 4,000 at Badajoz, ‘City of Horrors’ and reportedly written in Elvas in the very early hours of August 25.
 The article presented bestial atrocities of Nationalist troops, including machine-gunning of 1,800 Republican captives in the bull-ring.
 Other episodes, reportedly either witnessed by or referred to Allen, included executions of children, random killings on the streets and the organized action of burning the corpses.
 The article immediately became a media scoop and was for weeks and months referred in various newspapers across the world.